 Exercises for text neck support healing and promote the prevention of future instances.
 These exercises can be completed sitting in a chair, standing, lying in bed, or even cooking dinner, making them desirable and easy for patients.
-Our chiropractors will help show you how to properly perform the following text neck exercises.
+Our chiropractors will teach you about neck pain causes and help show you how to properly perform the following text neck exercises.

 - Chin tuck exercises may feel uncomfortable, but they are ideal for rebuilding the neck muscles.
 Sitting straight up, pull the chin and head straight back.
 You may choose to place a finger on the chin to prevent rotating the head up or down.
 Make sure the shoulders are relaxed and back so that the tension does not transfer to the upper back.
 Once you feel the stretch in the neck, hold it for 5-10 seconds and release.
 Repeat this 10 times daily.
 If you're struggling to keep your head straight, try doing this on a flat surface such as the floor or against a wall.